Firstly, it is important to note the number of people who do not receive treatment in the first place for their addiction or alcoholism.

 Heroin addiction recovery success rates are so low due to how highly difficult it is to separate from.
 Heroin is highly addictive due to the relaxing and euphoric feelings it causes when you smoke or inject it intravenously.
 The separation and getting clean from heroin can be incredibly painful and difficult which causes many heroin users to continue using instead of getting clean.

 With the use of methadone or suboxone maintenance, relapse rates are still around 50%.
 However, this raises the heroin addiction recovery success rates from 10% to around 50%.
-Though this seems like a promising trend, there is danger to this as well.
+Though this seems like a promising trend, these drugs can be dangerous in their own right.

 Methadone and suboxone are helpful alternatives to heroin but are highly addictive themselves.
 Sometimes opiate addicts will end up switching from heroin to methadone or suboxone as their drug of choice once they begin a maintenance plan.
 This is why it is important for addicts to adhere to their treatment plan and remain in contact with their doctor throughout their methadone or suboxone treatment.